solo-io/solo-cop/blogs/workspaces/Intro.md

 ![Static Workspace](./images/static-workspace.png)

 ### Global Workspace
 In some cases it may be easier to include all services within the same workspace.
-This means that they all share the same service discovery policies and security.
-This is only recommended for beginners learning gloo mesh as long term **it may have potential performance issues**.
+This means that they all share the same service discovery and security policies.
+This is only recommended for users just starting with Gloo Mesh as it may have potential performance issues as the environment grows.

 ```yaml
 apiVersion: admin.gloo.solo.io/v2